dkarthe/webjeda-blog/_posts/2016-03-06-free-domain-email-zoho.md

 <div id="toc" class="clear"></div>

 Another thing that matters is credibility.
-Let's say you have a domain called ```truejewels.in``` where you sell jewelery online and you are using an email, ```john321@gmail.com``` along with it.
+Let's say you have a domain called ```truejewels.in``` where you sell jewelry online and you are using an email, ```john321@gmail.com``` along with it.
 When you send an email to a customer about the confirmation of an order with this email id, do you think they trust you that you are from **Truejewels**?

 What if your email id was ```john@truejewels.in```?
 That gives the customer an affirmation that you really are associated with **Truejewels**.
 I'm going to give you a tutorial where you can get a free custom domain email by ZOHO.
 You will get a fully functional email setup.